White Cargo

-White Cargo is a 1942 film drama starring Hedy Lamarr and Walter Pidgeon, and directed by Richard Thorpe.
-Released by Metro-Goldwyn-Mayer, it is based on the 1923 London and Broadway hit play by Leon Gordon, which was in turn adapted from the novel Hell's Playground by Ida Vera Simonton.
+White Cargo is a 1942 American drama film starring Hedy Lamarr and Walter Pidgeon, and directed by Richard Thorpe.
+Released by Metro-Goldwyn-Mayer, it is based on the 1923 London and Broadway hit play by Leon Gordon, which was in turn adapted from the 1912 novel Hell's Playground by Ida Vera Simonton.
 The play had already been made into a British part-talkie, also titled White Cargo, with Maurice Evans in 1930.
 The 1942 film, unlike the play, begins in what was then the present-day, before unfolding in flashback.

 Plot

 During the early years of World War II Worthing (Richard Ainley) the “boss”, is on board a seaplane, the Congo Queen on an inspection tour of rubber plantations in remote locations in the West African jungle.
 The plane lands at a large, modern operation.
 Worthing tells the local supervisor that they must maximize production because the Japanese hold Malaya, reducing the supply of that critical war material.
 He points to a photograph on the wall that shows thatched shacks beside a river and remembers the old days, in 1910, before “refrigerators, electricity and air-conditioning gadgets…schools and infirmaries.”
 The camera zooms into the photo, which comes to life.

 Four men, the only whites within hundreds of square miles, eagerly await the arrival of the riverboat Congo Queen.
 Wilbur Ashley (Bramwell Fletcher) and his boss, Harry Witzel (Walter Pidgeon), have succumbed to the monotony of living and working together in isolation and grown to hate one-another.
 Ashley is finally going home, being replaced by the abominably green Langford (Richard Carlson), set to commence a four-year stint.
 The other greeters are the badly alcoholic doctor (Frank Morgan) and ineffectual missionary Reverend Dr. Roberts (Henry O'Neill).

 There is nothing Witzel hates more than breaking in a new man.
 He and Langford get off to a bad start, with Witzel constantly badgering Langford and insisting that he'll never stick, won't work out, and would do them both a favor by just going home.
 Things only go downhill from there.
 As it had been with Ashley, it takes all of the efforts of the doctor and Roberts to keep the two men from each other's throats.
 The situation becomes worse when Tondelayo (Hedy Lamarr), a notorious bauble-craving native seductress, returns.
 Harry, as resident magistrate, has already ordered her to leave his district, declaring her to be a disruptive, immoral influence.